segraef/graef.io/create-your-own-cryptocurrency-token/index.md

 Copy the contents of your `keypair.json` and hit import on your Phantom Wallet.

 {{< image src="import-wallet.png" caption="**Import into your Phantom Wallet.**" >}}

+You can also use your seed phrase for import.

 ## Top up your wallet